AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 If you disable this option, no unsubscribe link is displayed in the email header.

-You can select the consent level from the **Consent level** drop down list.
+You can select the consent level from the **[!UICONTROL Consent level]** drop down list.
 It can be specific to the channel or to the profile identity.
 Based on this setting, when a user unsubscribes using the list unsubscribe header link of an email, the consent gets updated in Adobe Journey Optimizer either at the channel level or ID level.

 The unsubscribe link consists in two elements: